 Where to Look for Help

 Onboarding is about meeting new people and learning new things.
 How do you best learn and meet people?
 In a passive setting with a firehose of information?
 Of course not.
 A great paper by Talya N. Bauer, Ph.D is full of valuable information and intuitive program insights.
-If you are planning a redesign of your current onboarding program this will give you plenty to chew on.
+If you are planning a redesign of your current onboarding program will give you plenty to chew on.

 Think of onboarding as planting the seeds of your organization’s future.
 Onboarding is where new leaders, influencers, and innovators are coming through the doors.
 With the right program, administered in the right way, you are giving yourself and your organization a competitive advantage and creating a great culture.